openedx/open-edx-proposals/oeps/best-practices/oep-0018-bp-python-dependencies.rst

   remembers why it was added to the requirements file (especially true for indirect dependencies that were later dropped as requirements of the package we use directly).
-* We install an exhaustive set of testing dependencies in Travis, even though we really only need it to run tox and codecov; the rest of the testing dependencies are installed in a separate virtualenv created by tox, which should have a separate requirements file.
+* We install an exhaustive set of testing dependencies in CI, even though we really only need it to run tox and codecov; the rest of the testing dependencies are installed in a separate virtualenv created by tox, which should have a separate requirements file.